Anmol270900/MedScheduler2/README.md

 This information is then used to exactly calculate the length of intervals between two intakes in a window (eg. 9AM to 9PM) and set reminders at the time of medicine intake.

+**Technologies used:** Node.js, Dialogflow, Google assistant, Amazon Alexa Reminder API

-** Link to the Test version of assistant app working through Dialogflow and connected to the API: ** https://console.actions.google.com/project/medscheduler-vluxdo/simulator/?pli=1
+**Link to the Test version of assistant app working through Dialogflow and connected to the API:** https://console.actions.google.com/project/medscheduler-vluxdo/simulator/?pli=1

 ## Sample conversation: